-Deciding to kick your addiction may feel like a monumental struggle.
-No matter how many times you have tried to quit, overcoming your habit is possible with persistence and the right guidance.
+Kicking an addiction may feel like a monumental struggle.
+No matter how many times you have tried to quit, overcoming your habit is possible with perseverance and the right guidance.
 Remember, it took time for you to develop an addiction and recovery doesn’t happen overnight.
-If you have made the commitment to begin the new year free of your crutch, inpatient drug rehabilitation may be able to help you succeed.
+If you have made the commitment to begin anew free of your crutch, inpatient drug rehabilitation may be able to help you succeed.

 “Our greatest glory is not in never failing, but in rising up every time we fail.” – Ralph Waldo Emerson